Cirkit Designer Logo

 1. BMS Not Powering On:

-• Solution: Verify all connections and ensure the battery pack's voltage is within the BMS's operating range.
+• Solution: Double-check the wiring and ensure the battery voltage matches the BMS specifications.

 2. Overheating: